-Goal Actions Timing 3.1 Understand the current tourism landscape Promotion of the quality of life and quality of place attributes through an asset inventory, photos and storytelling Medium 3.2 Recognize the broad range of tourism assets 3.3 Target downtown and waterfront development Complete a Waterfront Feasibility and Development Plan that looks at a long-term vision for the area, identifies best uses and provides guidance to future development Increase pedestrian infrastructure (benches, etc.), including bicycle infrastructure that encourages street traffic, draws people to the downtown cores of Kincardine's communities and waterfront and extends their stay MediumMedium
+Goal l Actions 3.1 Understand the current tourism landscape the current through an asset inventory, photos and storytelling. tourism 3.2 Recognize the broad range of tourism assets Leverage the work done by the Arts, Culture and Heritage Committee by developing an interactive asset map showcasing the unique buildings and features within the community.
+Sponsor an annual tourism business award to recognize innovators and service delivery leaders in the sector at the Community Achievement Awards.
+ShortShort 3.3 Target downtown and waterfront development Complete a Waterfront Feasibility and Development Plan that looks at a long-term vision for the area, identifies best uses and provides guidance to future development.
+Increase pedestrian infrastructure (benches, etc.), including bicycle infrastructure that encourages street traffic, draws people to the downtown cores of Kincardine's communities and waterfront and extends their stay.
+MediumMedium

-Goal Actions Timing 3.4 Leverage the existing traffic to the area Encourage business to stay open longer during the shoulder seasons through a joint-marketing program that encourages after-hours activities Target the attraction of sport tourism events, especially shoulder season events MediumMedium 3.5 Increase dedicated tourism Undertake a tourism development and marketing strategy Investigate a municipal accommodation tax as an option to develop a dedicated budget for marketing and promotion Short resources develop a dedicated budget for marketing and promotion Long
+Goal Actions Timing 3.4 Leverage the existing traffic to the area Encourage business to stay open longer during the shoulder seasons through a joint-marketing program that encourages after-hours activities.
+Target the attraction of sport tourism events, especially shoulder season events.
+MediumMedium 3.5 Increase dedicated tourism Undertake a tourism development and marketing strategy.
+Investigate a municipal accommodation tax as an option to develop a dedicated budget for marketing and promotion.
+ShortLong